ABr-hub/Simple_MLP/README.md

 ### ... neuroevolution

 This method replaces the network optimization method used in the MLP.
-Instead of using any form of backpropagation of loss through optimizers like gradient descent or Adam, it rely entirely on **<ins>genetic algorithm</ins>**
+Instead of using any form of backpropagation of loss through optimizers like gradient descent or Adam, it relies entirely on **<ins>genetic algorithm</ins>**

 ### ... higher complexity